The site extends to some 12.43 hectares (30.7 acres) and is located to the south of the existing settlement.

 The application includes the implementation of a new section of highway and footway connecting Peter Destapleigh Way to the northern boundary of the site.
 The additional access has been designed so that it links into the former Stapeley Water Gardens site, thus providing an access for the western part of that site onto Peter Detapleigh Way.
 It therefore not only gives an alternative access option but it also provides the opportunity to connect the former Stapeley Water Gardens land directly to Peter Destapleigh Way.

 The first public consultation was held.
 Following the feedback and suggestions put forward by the public, Muller made a number of significant alterations to their original plans, including provision of a new ‘Village Centre’, a primary school site, more play areas, sports, communal and recreational areas, providing a further 800sq.m of employment space suitable for independently owned/small/light business use limiting the height of properties to no more than two storey’s, and inclusion of allotment in phase 1.

-On 16th March 2017, the Secretary of State’s decision to refuse plans submitted by Muller for 189 homes in Nantwich was quashed for the second time and a Consent Order was issued.
+In March 2017, the Secretary of State’s decision to refuse plans submitted by Muller for 189 homes in Nantwich was quashed for the second time and a Consent Order was issued.
 60% of Muller’s costs were ordered to be paid.

-Went back to enquiry, currently awaiting the inspector’s recommendations to the Secretary of State.
+Muller is currently awaiting the inspector’s recommendations to the Secretary of State.
 The council are stating that they have already got their five year supply; Muller is disputing that.